rebelliouswhiz/wp-secure-db/README.md

 # Known Issues

-- It might break some plugin installations, but it should be fine with most.
+- ~~It might break some plugin installations, but it should be fine with most.~~ (Should be fixed)
-- It will break the W3 Total Cache database cache.
-Please disable it before use.
+- ~~It will break the W3 Total Cache database cache.
+Please disable it before use.~~ (Should be fixed)